JBelic/MyDemoRepo/README.md

 its nice to include DOI of softwer (zenodo.org can make a DOI for a specific software) - make reaserch reproducible my program shoud be discoverable - good to put key words in the description and specify topics

-license for program: MyDemoRepo/LICENCE and github genetares one, i guess apache licence - is more permisive - short, alows a lot gpl (general public license) - doesnt alow much stuff
+license for program: >create new file: MyDemoRepo/LICENCE and github genetares one, i guess apache licence - is more permisive - short, alows a lot gpl (general public license) - doesnt alow much stuff